pescheckit/face-recognition-fast/README.md

    - *OpenCV* for detection, with face\_recognition embeddings
    - *MTCNN* for detection (TensorFlow-based)
    - *face\_recognition* for both detection + embedding
-   - *MobileNet* as an alternate embedding model (TensorFlow/Keras)
+   - *MobileNet* (MTCNN detection + MobileNetV2 embedding)
+   - *ArcFace* (RetinaFace detection + ArcFace embedding)
+   - *DeepFace* (multi-backend with Facenet, VGG-Face, ArcFace, etc.)

 2. **Benchmark Mode**
-   - Runs *all four* methods in a single pass and reports:
+   - Runs *all six* methods in a single pass and reports:
      - Execution time
-     - Memory usage difference
+     - Memory usage difference (MemΔ)
      - L2 distance
      - Cosine similarity

 3. **Local (Lazy) Imports**
-   - TensorFlow only loads if you actually use MTCNN or MobileNet.
+   - TensorFlow only loads if you actually use MTCNN, MobileNet, or DeepFace.
    - This keeps overhead and logs minimal for non-TF methods.

 4. **Easy CLI**